Heart of Midlothian 0-1 Kilmarnock

 Hearts then had a glorious chance to open the scoring after half an hour.
 Following a weaving run down the right wing by Clevid Dikamona that won a corner, Clare played a short corner into the area to Jake Mulraney who teed up Glenn Whelan, but from 12 yards the Irish midfielder blazed the ball over the bar as he perhaps opted for power over placement.

 The visitors did take the lead just before the half.
-Niko Hamalainen found space down the left wing, and curled in a precise cross that Mulraney was caught under, allowing Burke to head home from close range to open the scoring on 42 minutes.
+Niko Hamalainen found space down the left wing, and curled in a precise cross that Mulraney was caught under close range and the ball went into the back of the net to open the scoring on 42 minutes.

 At the interval, the manager shuffled his pack and introduced Steven MacLean, switching to a more traditional 4-2-3-1 formation.
 The change almost paid dividends immediately when Meshino found space 20 yards out, and his low effort was spilled by Branescu.